-- Many safety systems we use today are the result of incidents that occurred in the past.
-They are intended to prevent those errors from recurring. - Communication is always important, but even more so when several work groups are involved.
-As the number of groups increase, the need for formal communication also increases. - Many companies use a work permit system to ensure communication before, during, and after the approved work.
-It usually includes a safety or hazard review, work area inspection, and approval by an authorized person. - Work permits are not just a formality; they are a tool to ensure the work scope is well defined, all groups know what will be done, and that any additional permits (LOTO, hot work or confined space) are used properly.
-They also provide a way to verify all actions are properly completed and the work can proceed safely. - The scope of work can change as the work progresses.
-It is important for all groups to communicate changes and evaluate if it is safe to continue work.
-This may mean shutting the work down until it can be reviewed, and a revised work plan is developed and approved.
+Many safety systems we use today are the result of incidents that occurred in the past.
+Safety systems are intended to prevent those errors from reoccurring.

+Communication is always important, but even more so when several work groups are involved.
+As the number of groups increases, the need for formal communication also increases.

+• Many companies use a work permit system to ensure communication before, during, and after the approved work.
+The work permit usually includes a safety or hazard review, work area inspection, and approval by an authorized person.

+• Work permits are not just a formality; they are a tool to ensure that the work scope is well-defined, all groups know what will be done, and any additional permits (e.g., LOTO, hot work, or confined space) are used properly.
+They also provide a way to verify that all actions are completed and the work can proceed safely.

+• The scope of work can change as it progresses.
+All groups involved should communicate changes and evaluate how to continue work safely.
+This may mean shutting the work down until it can be reviewed, revised, and approved.